 A) How does my new system communicate with the rest of the line and / ERP system?

-B) Are there features that can use to replace some of the tedious jobs – that could also pay for themselves in a matter of months?
+B) Are there features that can be used to replace some of the tedious jobs – that could also pay for themselves in a matter of months?

 C) What data does the system provide that can allow us to make decisions to ensure continual improvement?